5HT/kvs_core/README.md

 This is database handling application that hides database access and provides high-level rich API to stored and extend following data:

+KVS CORE MSG

 * Acl
 * Users
-* Groups
 * Subscriptions
 * Feeds
+* Entries
 * Comments

+KVS SOCIAL

+* Groups
 * Meetings
 * Accounts
 * Payments
 * Products
 * Purchases

-This Framework provides also a Plugin for Feed Server for sequential consistency.
+This Framework provides also a Feed Server Plugin for sequential consistency.
-All write requests with given object keys will be handled by single processes in Feed Server so you may not worry about concurrent changes of user feeds.
+All write requests with given object key will be handled by single processes in Feed Server so you may not worry about concurrent changes of user feed tops.

 All write operations that are made to data with secondary indexes, i.e. not like linked lists could be potentially handled without feed_server.